leogiraldimg/az900-exam-preparation/README.md

   - Mapped to a physical server in an Azure datacenter
 - _Host group_
   - Collection of dedicated hosts
+- Cannot share provided physical servers across multiple Azure subscriptions
+  - Underlying physical hosts are single-tenant
+  - Dedicated to one Azure subscription only

 ##### What are the benefits of Azure Dedicated Host?